 Reducing harm doesn’t only apply to individuals.
 It can impact society on a much larger scale, because if millions of adults who would otherwise continue smoking switch to a science-backed smoke-free alternative and stop smoking, the entire population could benefit.
 This is because smoking is the most harmful form of tobacco consumption.

 At PMI, we have committed to accelerating the end of smoking by offering adults better alternatives to cigarettes.
 Evidence from markets where these products have been launched suggests that they can cause a dramatic decline in cigarette sales.
-Our goal is that by 2025, over 40 million adult smokers will have switched to these smoke-free products and stopped smoking.

 The science of tobacco harm reduction